mavillez/Oblivion/docs/source/modules.rst

 1. Toolchains
 -------------

-Toolchain is a pack of compiler(s)and libraries bundled together to provide a specific functionality, say, running applications using a MPI distribution compiled against GCC (toolchain gompi) or Intel compilers (toolchain iimpi) or use linear algebra libraries with a MPI API compiled with GCC (toolchain foss), just to name a few.
+Toolchain is a pack of compiler(s)and libraries bundled together to provide a specific functionality, say, running applications using a MPI distribution compiled against GCC (toolchain gompi) or Intel compilers (toolchain iimpi) or use linear algebra libraries with a MPI API compiled with GCC (toolchain foss).

 Toolchain foss includes the following software: